craiggeil/vuejs.org/src/v2/guide/computed.md

 // ...
 ```

 Now when you run `vm.fullName = 'John Doe'`, the setter will be invoked and `vm.firstName` and `vm.lastName` will be updated accordingly.
+Warning: Getter and setters are not available with IE 11.

 ## Watchers